 You may find it interesting to know that most of the tracks on the album come from the second half of the first night's performance.
 The crowd was more responsive and MacDara obviously thrived in that environment.
 The more responsive the crowd became, the better he played and the better he played, the more responsive the crowd became!
 It was a privilege to be able to capture it for posterity.

 We spent three days with MacDara and Shay in the studio editing, mixing and mastering the 13 tracks.
 Our aim was to spirit the listener back to the concert itself.
 You hear what the audience actually heard.
 It's real.
 There are no drop-ins, over-dubs or anything like that.
 You can hear all whoops, shouts, squeaks, coughs, bow scratches, mistakes and most importantly, MacDara's foot tapping.
-Hear for yourself by listening to the first 3 tracks on the album using the player above.
+Hear for yourself using the player below...

 MacDara Ó Raghallaigh's debut CD contains 13 tracks of solo, live traditional Irish fiddle music.
 Here is what Antóin MacGabhann has to say about it - "This first anticipated and overdue recording of MacDara is just a sample of the enormous repertoire of tunes he possesses and it will bring his music to a wider audience.
 The unaccompanied sound of the fiddle makes for clear listening and it will be of particular interest not just to followers of Irish music but to students of the fiddle everywhere.
 There’s a richness and inspiration in all of the tracks.
 Bain sult as!"